 This is where Dolly and I part ways.
 She’s an arena goddess and I work in a home-office.

 At the beginning of each day at a conference, I make a bargain with myself: You can’t head home until you’ve talked to x new people and gotten/handed out x business cards.
-This makes the day more of a game, gives me an actionable task (I love homework as much as Dolly loves glitz).
+This makes the day more of a game and gives me an actionable task (I love homework as much as Dolly loves glitz).

 The best tip I heard was to sit next to someone I didn’t know during every session.
 This led to a couple new job leads and several great conversations.